mhammell-laboratory/TEsmall/README.md

 	`genomes` folder inside `/path/to/another/folder/`.

 	The default location is `$HOME/TEsmall_db/`
-5. To download and install genomes without running TEsmall, you can use `--install-db` parameter
+5. To download and install genomes without running TEsmall, you can use `--install-db` parameter:
    ```
    $ TEsmall -g hg38 --install-db
    ```